t27duck/mallard/README.md

 ## Requirements

-The app should run fine on Ruby 1.9.3, 2.0, 2.1, and 2.2.
+The app should run fine on Ruby 2.5 and later.
 The `bundler` gem is also required to install depedancies.

 You will also need PostgreSQL to store the feed and entry information.